US, Iran To Hold More Nuclear Talks After Latest Round - UrduPoint

 US, Iran To Hold More Nuclear Talks After Latest Round

-The Oman-mediated talks in Rome lasted about four hours, Iranian state television reported, describing the atmosphere as "constructive".
+The Oman-mediated talks in Rome lasted about four hours, Iranian state television reported, with Tehran's top diplomat Abbas Araghchi declaring it a "good meeting" that yielded progress.

+"This time we managed to reach a better understanding on a series of principles and goals," he told Iranian state tv.

-"The two sides agreed to resume indirect talks at a technical level over the next few days and subsequently continue at the level of two senior negotiators next Saturday," April 26, Iran's foreign ministry spokesman Esmaeil Baqaei said on X.
+Iran's foreign ministry spokesman Esmaeil Baqaei said the parties had "agreed to resume indirect talks at a technical level over the next few days and subsequently continue at the level of two senior negotiators next Saturday", April 26.

 Oman said the third round would be in Muscat, returning to the site of the first talks a week ago.